fineshopdesign/cf-wasm/packages/photon/README.md

         await (await fetch(source)).arrayBuffer()
       );

-      // create a photon instance
+      // create a PhotonImage instance
       const inputImage = PhotonImage.new_from_byteslice(imagBytes);

       // resize image using photon